 Set your phone's location services for Gaia GPS to "Device/GPS Only" Here is how to do that:

 When Battery Saver mode is active, track recording is limited to only when the app is open.

 If you would like to conserve battery while using Gaia GPS here are a few things we recommend instead of battery saver mode:

 Some devices, like the Samsung Galaxy A and J model devices have reported an issue where their tracks have errant spikes throughout the recording.
 These spikes look like small out-and-backs, often many in a row that reach out to the same point like this:

 We believe this is related to the GPS chips used in these devices.

-As a workaround, some users have reported that using another tracking app (like Google Maps) simultaneously while tracking resolves this issue.
+As a workaround, some users have reported that using another mapping app simultaneously while tracking resolves this issue.